Sidewinder22/SideFileEditor/README.md

-# Sidewinder File Editor (sfe)
+# Sidewinder File Editor (SFe)

 Hi everyone!

 This is simple program type of "proof of concept".

-This program will be show my progress with learning and understanding C++ and QT library.
+I create this program to learn more about C++ and QT library.

-Target of this project is creation of simple file editor

 *** BUILD INSTRUCTION ***